apache/pulsar/site2/docs/client-libraries-cpp.md

 :::note

-If you get the error like "libpulsar.so: cannot open shared object file: No such file or directory" when starting Pulsar client, you need to run `ldconfig` first.
+If you get an error like "libpulsar.so: cannot open shared object file: No such file or directory" when starting a Pulsar client, you need to run `ldconfig` first.

 :::